josephrocca/lit-encoder-js/README.md

 # LiT Image and Text Encoders For Browser & Deno
+This repo demonstrates [LiT](https://github.com/google-research/vision_transformer/#lit-models) converted to ONNX and running in the browser.
 Check out the demos below.
 Note that the models are ~400mb each so they may take a while to initalize depending on your internet speed.

 ## Demos:
 * **Image Embedding**: https://josephrocca.github.io/lit-encoder-js/embed_images_onnx.html